 MDR is a volunteer-run club.
-To keep membership and racing fees low, it is an expectation that members volunteer in some capacity.
-Closer to Round 1, you will click HERE to sign-up for a volunteer slot at the next race.
+To keep membership and racing fees low, it is an expectation that riders and families volunteer in some capacity.
+Racers, please encourage family/friends accompanying you to participate and help out!
+Visit the Volunteer/Sign-up page.

 VOLUNTEER POSITION DESCRIPTIONS